List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 Tropicana

 This brand is loved by everyone as it excels in producing orange juice.
-Tropicana is popular because it provides fresh fruit juices and not concentrate.
+Tropicana is popular because it provides fresh fruit juices and is not concentrated.
 PepsiCo acquired the company in 1998 and was one of the main acquisitions for PepsiCo.
 With Tropicana, PepsiCo could compete with Coca-Cola’s Minute Maid.

 Frito-Lay North America

-Frito Lay is a main subsidiary of PepsiCo as it manufactures markets, sells a wide variety of snacks, Corn and potato chips.
-The company merged itself with Pepsi-Cola in 1961.
-Today the company has 29 snack brands under it with more than 55,000 employees.
+Frito-Lay is a main subsidiary of PepsiCo, as it manufactures, markets, and sells a wide variety of snacks, including Corn and potato chips.
+The company merged with Pepsi-Cola in 1961.
+Today, the company has 29 snack brands under it with more than 55,000 employees.

-It makes many of the most popular snacks such as Lay’s potato chips, Doritos tortilla chips, Cheetos cheese-flavoured snacks, Tostitos Chips with their dips, Ruffles Potato chips, Fritos Corn chips, Rose Gold Pretzels, Walkers potatoes chips and Santitas tortillas chips, etc. The annual Revenue of Frito Lay in North America is up to $17.1 billion in 2019.
+It makes many of the most popular snacks, such as Lay’s potato chips, Doritos tortilla chips, Cheetos cheese-flavoured snacks, Tostitos Chips with their dips, Ruffles Potato chips, Fritos Corn chips, Rose Gold Pretzels, Walkers potato chips, and Santitas tortilla chips, etc. The annual Revenue of Frito-Lay in North America is up to $17.1 billion in 2019.

 Some of the well-known PepsiCo subsidiaries under Frito-Lay North America are: